yanyingwang/highlight-jumping/README.md

 # highlight-jumping
-highlight the text from jumping
+highlight target text when click a hash link and jump.

+# install
+for firefox go to https://addons.mozilla.org/zh-CN/firefox/addon/highlight-jumping/

 # dev building to publish browser plugin